Sgw32/OpenAmigaVideoHybridSL/README.md

 # OpenAmigaVideoHybrid

+!!!
+This version is the same, but is modified for cheaper manufacturing, only Single Sided component placement.

 OpenAmigaVideoHybrid is an Open Hardware implementation of the Video Hybrid integrated circuit used in some Commodore Amiga computers (Commodore Part No. 390229-0x).

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmigaVideoHybrid/master/doc/render-top.png)